Gastroenterology, Hepatology and Transplantation Medicine, Essen: Prof. Dr. med. Hartmut H.-J. Schmidt

 Unlike ulcerative colitis, Crohn's disease can affect all parts of the gastrointestinal tract from the mouth to the anus.
 Most frequently, however, the transition area from the small intestine to the colon is affected.
 Symptoms depend on the digestive area afflicted and possible complications.
 Typical symptoms include abdominal pain, diarrhoea, formation of fistulas (usually in the region of the anus) and severe weight loss.

 If symptoms are very pronounced during a flare-up of the disease, it is possible for sufferers of chronic inflammatory bowel disease to be admitted to the Essen University Hospital Essen as inpatients.
-In addition to the endoscopic treatment methods, the Gastroenterology and Hepatology Clinic also offers all established therapeutic methods along with accompanying nutritional advice by trained dieticians.
+In addition to endoscopic therapy procedures, the Department of Gastroenterology, Hepatology and Transplant Medicine offers all established therapy methods with accompanying nutritional counseling by trained dieticians.

 Endoscopy: Safe Diagnosis of Gastroenterological Diseases